 Tip 2.
 Write an Inspiring Essay

 A compelling essay can do wonders for your MIT application process.
-Be natural with it and choose a topic that appeals to you, something you can easily talk about or enjoy talking about.
+Be natural with it and choose a topic that is meaningful to you, something you can easily talk about or enjoy discussing.

-You also want it to be relevant and significant to you and your course of study.
-The admission board also wants to see how you will contribute meaningfully to the college community and would like to see that in your essay.
-However, avoid being cocky and overly praising yourself.
+You also want it to be relevant and significant to you and your interests.
+The admissions committee wants to understand how you think, what matters to you, and how you may contribute meaningfully to the MIT community.
+However, avoid sounding cocky or overly self-congratulatory.

 Tip 3.
 Show Passion at Your Interview

-MIT is home to brilliant minds invested in using science and technology to solve problems.
+MIT is home to brilliant minds invested in using science, technology, and other areas of scholarship to solve problems.
 Another admission process tip you should consider is that you want to show that you possess the drive for what you want to do.

 FAQs: Studying at MIT